 error.
 Directory service cannot start 0xC00002e1

-At first, we thought maybe he had a corrupted CD or a bad burn.
+At first, we thought maybe he had corrupted media or a bad burn.
 However, after looking into the situation further, it appears that the fully automated or unattended install settings were causing the errors.

-As it turned out, the problem was that the Automated Windows XP Installation disk was not prompting to format the partition, therefore, the installation was trying to access a directory that it did not have permission to access causing the file copy failures.
+As it turned out, the problem was that the Automated Windows installation was not prompting to format the partition, therefore, the installation was trying to access a directory that it did not have permission to access causing the file copy failures.

-Fixing the Setup cannot copy the file cmnicfg.xml errors:
+Fixing Setup cannot copy the file cmnicfg.xml errors:

-You could use a Windows XP installation CD that is not setup for Unattended Installation
+You could use Windows installation media that is not setup for unattended installation

 Or you can do this:

-- Download the Gparted ISO and burn it to a CD
+- Download the Gparted ISO and copy it to your bootable media.

 - Use Gparted to delete, create and format your partition